ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  TERM "EMPLOYER" SHALL NOT INCLUDE A GOVERNMENTAL AGENCY.
   23. WAGE CLAIM.
-THE TERM "WAGE CLAIM",  WHEN  USED  IN  THIS  CHAPTER, MEANS  A  CLAIM THAT AN EMPLOYEE HAS SUFFERED A VIOLATION OF SECTION ONE HUNDRED SEVENTY, ONE HUNDRED NINETY-THREE, ONE HUNDRED NINETY-SIX-D, SIX HUNDRED FIFTY-TWO OR SIX HUNDRED SEVENTY-THREE OF THE LABOR LAW  OR  THE RELATED  REGULATIONS  AND WAGE ORDERS PROMULGATED BY THE COMMISSIONER, A
+THE TERM "WAGE CLAIM",  WHEN  USED  IN  THIS  CHAPTER, MEANS  A  CLAIM THAT AN EMPLOYEE HAS SUFFERED A VIOLATION OF SECTION ONE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00720-01-3
+  LBD00720-02-3
- S. 1977  2
+ S. 1977--A  2

- CLAIM FOR WAGES DUE TO AN EMPLOYEE PURSUANT TO  AN  EMPLOYMENT  CONTRACT THAT  WERE  UNPAID  IN  VIOLATION  OF  THAT CONTRACT, OR A CLAIM THAT AN EMPLOYEE HAS SUFFERED A VIOLATION OF 29 U.S.C. § 206 OR 207.
+ HUNDRED SEVENTY, ONE HUNDRED NINETY-THREE, ONE HUNDRED NINETY-SIX-D, SIX HUNDRED FIFTY-TWO OR SIX HUNDRED SEVENTY-THREE OF THE LABOR LAW  OR  THE RELATED  REGULATIONS  AND WAGE ORDERS PROMULGATED BY THE COMMISSIONER, A CLAIM  FOR  WAGES  DUE TO AN EMPLOYEE PURSUANT TO AN EMPLOYMENT CONTRACT THAT WERE UNPAID IN VIOLATION OF THAT  CONTRACT,  OR  A  CLAIM  THAT  AN EMPLOYEE HAS SUFFERED A VIOLATION OF 29 U.S.C. § 206 OR 207.
   §  2.
 Section 3 of the lien law, as amended by chapter 137 of the laws of 1985, is amended to read as follows: